Last reviewed: July 2, 2026

 How does PlexusDx compounded semaglutide differ from branded Ozempic in terms of cost?

-PlexusDx compounded semaglutide injection starts at $149 per month with flat pricing across all dose levels—your price won't increase if your dose is titrated upward.
+PlexusDx compounded semaglutide injection is $189/mo month-to-month (or $149/mo on the 6-month plan) with flat pricing across all dose levels—your price won't increase if your dose is titrated upward.
 This contrasts with brand-name options that may have varying costs at different pharmacies, and eliminates the need for insurance coverage or membership fees.

 Are there any safety concerns with compounded semaglutide compared to branded versions?